pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 ### Hard deploy (once a week, manual)

-When you want to deploy the current version of master in staging, you can run the following commands:
+To deploy the current version of master in staging, you can run the following commands:

 - `yarn trigger:staging:deploy`